mariadb-corporation/MaxScale/Documentation/Tutorials/Read-Write-Splitting-Tutorial.md

 The goal of this tutorial is to configure a system that appears to the client as a single database.
-MariaDB MaxScale will split the statements such that write statements are sent to the master server and read statements are balanced across the slave servers.
+MariaDB MaxScale will split the statements such that write statements are sent to the primary server and read statements are balanced across the replica servers.

 ## Setting up MariaDB MaxScale